fajarramadhann/NotesJar-Blockchain/Untitled 1.md

-create infographic after learn something
+create infographic after learn something or make it visual